alibaba/BladeDISC/docs/build_from_source.md

-# Build BladeDISC from Source in a Docker container
+# Build BladeDISC from Source

-This document introduced how to build BladeDISC from source, to easy the software installation and configuration, we provide a [Dockerfile](/docker/dev/Dockerfile) that contains requirements software to build and test.
+This document introduces how to build BladeDISC from source, to make the installation and configuration easier, we provide a [Dockerfile](/docker/dev/Dockerfile) that contains required software to build and test.

 ## Prerequisite